iron-vault-plugin/iron-vault/docs/Entities/Assets.md

 (Coming Soon)

-In the future, Iron Vault will support custom [[Rulesets]], including individual homebrew assets.
+In the future, Iron Vault will support custom [[Rulesets and homebrew]], including individual homebrew assets.